Jacobian matrix and determinant: Inverse

-In other words, if the Jacobian determinant is not zero at a point, then the function is locally invertible near this point, that is, there is a neighbourhood of this point in which the function is invertible.
+If the Jacobian is continuous and nonsingular at the point p in R^{n}, then f is invertible when restricted to some neighbourhood of p.
+In other words, if the Jacobian determinant is not zero at a point, then the function is locally invertible near this point.

 The (unproved) Jacobian conjecture is related to global invertibility in the case of a polynomial function, that is a function defined by n polynomials in n variables.
 It asserts that, if the Jacobian determinant is a non-zero constant (or, equivalently, that it does not have any complex zero), then the function is invertible and its inverse is a polynomial function.

 Critical points

 If f : R^{n} → R^{m} is a differentiable function, a critical point of f is a point where the rank of the Jacobian matrix is not maximal.
 This means that the rank at the critical point is lower than the rank at some neighbour point.
 In other words, let k be the maximal dimension of the open balls contained in the image of f; then a point is critical if all minors of rank k of f are zero.

 In the case where m = n = k, a point is critical if the Jacobian determinant is zero.